 Tips to Make Blueberry Streusel Muffins

-- Use a good quality nonstick muffin tin.
-This USA Pan from Amazon is a great muffin tin you’ll use again and again.
+Be sure to use a good quality nonstick muffin tin; this USA Pan from Amazon is a great muffin tin you’ll use again and again.

-- Use a scoop to measure out the muffins.
+Also, use a muffin scoop to measure out the muffins.
 This OXO Medium Scoop is a good option at a great price.

-- Can you make ahead blueberry muffins?
-Absolutely!
-Just allow them to cool completely and store in an airtight container in the refrigerator for up to a week, or the freezer for up to 2 months.
+Also, you can make ahead blueberry muffins!
+Just be sure to allow them to cool completely.
+Then, store in an airtight container in the refrigerator for up to a week, or the freezer for up to 2 months.